 Bush, Vannevar.
 As We May Think. (especially sections 6-8).

-First published in Atlantic Monthly (176 (1) July 1945:101-108), this essay by Vannevar Bush, then Director of the Office of Scientific Researdh and Development and responsible for coordinating the World War II efforts of some 6,000 scientists, proposed "MEMEX" (MEMory EXtender), a machine that would store and provide access to a large amount of information.
+First published in Atlantic Monthly (vol. 176, no. 1, July 1945, pp. 101-108), this essay by Vannevar Bush, then Director of the Office of Scientific Research and Development and responsible for coordinating the World War II efforts of some 6,000 scientists, proposed "MEMEX" (MEMory EXtender), a machine that would store and provide access to a large amount of information.
 Use of the memex would create a series of trails between the documents, personal notes, photographs, and diagrams and allow one to develop knowledge from such a collection of information.
-Although noted more as a starting point for current day considerations of hypertext, Bush's discussion of the MEMEX (see section 6 of his essay) might also be seen as outlining browsing via hyperlinks.
+A pioneering work for for current day considerations of hypertext, Bush's discussion of the MEMEX (see section 6 of his essay) might also be seen as outlining hypertext, browsing via hyperlinks, and a genre of digital storytelling.

 Memex animation—Vannevar Bush's diagrams made real